allain/template-static-list/README.md

 let address = l`${r.address}, ${city}, ${r.postalCode}, ${r.province}, ${r.country}`
 ```

-The basic idea is that if the value after a string section is null or undefined, then it and the value will be left out of the constructed string.
+The basic idea is that when a value is missing, it'll intelligently suppress the separator before or after it automatically.

 ## Installation